Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we propose a \ac{map} decoder for \ac{gt} problems with arbitrary correlated sources.
+In this work, we propose a \ac{map} decoder for \ac{gt} problems with general correlated priors that admit a trellis representation.
 We analyze the performance of the \ac{map} decoders for this case and provide, to the best of our knowledge, the only analysis that goes below $T_{ML}$, as the existing solutions in the literature do not offer an efficient and general solution for this regime.
 Our proposed \ac{msgt} can leverage the prior correlated information, within the \ac{lva} step, to significantly reduce the number of potential defective combinations.
 This approach yields an efficient computational solution that, as demonstrated in our simulation result for practical scenarios, can approach the minimum number of tests as \ac{map} algorithm.

 Future work includes the study of the proposed algorithm and analytical bounds in communication systems \cite{slepian1973coding,zhong2006joint,zhong2007joint,campo2011random,campo2012achieving,rezazadeh2019joint,rezazadeh2019error} and signal processing applications \cite{zhang2011sparse,eldar2012theory,7868430}, in which correlation between different frequencies, time signals, or among different sensors, etc., can also be utilized to achieve more precise estimations.